Grace Weber: Grace Weber's Music Lab

 Currently, Grace Weber's Music Lab is one of four grantees nation-wide to receive funding from the U.S. Presidential Scholars Foundation.

 Musical influences

-In terms of her singing, Weber has noted influences including "strong women": Eva Cassidy, Mariah Carey, Celine Dion and India Arie, whereas her songwriting is inspired by poets including Joni Mitchell, Thom York and Patty Griffin.
+In terms of her singing, Weber has noted influences including "strong women": Eva Cassidy, Mariah Carey, Celine Dion, and India Arie, whereas her songwriting is inspired by poets including Joni Mitchell, Thom Yorke, and Patty Griffin.